ronak187/E-Commerce-Site/README.md

-# 🛍️ Full Stack E-commerce Web Application
+# E-commerce Site

-A full-stack **E-commerce application** using **Spring Boot** (Java) for the backend and **ReactJS with Vite** for the frontend.
+A full-stack **E-commerce application** using **Spring Boot** (Java) for the backend and **ReactJS** for the frontend.
 This application demonstrates the integration of RESTful APIs with a modern frontend stack, ideal for learning and demonstration purposes.

 ---